NicolasSimard/ENT/theta/README.md

 quadratic fields.
 - Thetafunc.gp: Defines the theta series themselves (their q-expansion, etc.)

-## Examples of use of some scripts
+## Examples
-Here are some examples of computations one can do with the scripts
+Here are some examples of computations one can do with the scripts.

 ### Computing Petersson inner products of theta series attached to ideals
 Here is an example of a computations with theta series attached to